aws-quickstart/cdk-eks-blueprints/docs/builders/index.md

 | Builder  | Description                                                                       |
 |-------------------|-----------------------------------------------------------------------------------|
-| [`GenAIBuilder`](./genai-builder.md) | The `GenAIBuilder` allows you to get started with a builder class to configure required addons as you prepare a blueprint for setting up Generative AI EKS cluster.
+| [`BedrockBuilder`](./bedrock-builder.md) | The `BedrockBuilder` allows you to get started with a builder class to configure required addons as you prepare a blueprint for setting up an EKS cluster with access to Amazon Bedrock.
 | [`GpuBuilder`](./gpu-builder.md) | The `GpuBuilder` allows you to get started with a builder class to configure with required setup as you prepare a blueprint for setting up EKS cluster with GPU Operator to run your GPU workloads.
 | [`GravitonBuilder`](./graviton-builder.md) | The `GravitonBuilder` allows you to get started with a builder class to configure with required setup as you prepare a blueprint for setting up EKS cluster with Graviton worker nodes to run your ARM64 workloads.
 | [`ObservabilityBuilder`](./observability-builder.md) | The `ObservabilityBuilder` allows you to get started with a builder class to configure required addons as you prepare a blueprint for setting up Observability on an existing EKS cluster or a new EKS cluster.